Animichael/Data-Cleaning/README.md

 which generally means scaling the data to values between 0 and 1 (this enables certain types of numerical analysis).

+There are several techniques used in data normalization and standardization, and three commonly applied methods include:
+Min-Max Normalization: This technique rescales the data to a fixed range, usually between 0 and 1.
+It is defined as:
+This method is useful when features have different scales but no significant outliers.

+Z-score Standardization (Standard Scaling): This method transforms data to have a mean of 0 and a standard deviation of 1.
+It is calculated as:

+𝑋
+standard
+=
+𝑋
+−
+𝜇
+𝜎
+X
+standard
+​
+ =
+σ
+X−μ
+​

+where
+𝜇
+μ is the mean and
+𝜎
+σ is the standard deviation.
+It is suitable for algorithms like logistic regression, SVM, and neural networks.

+Robust Scaling: This method uses the median and interquartile range (IQR) to scale data, making it more robust to outliers.
+The formula is:

+𝑋
+robust
+=
+𝑋
+−
+median
+IQR
+X
+robust
+​
+ =
+IQR
+X−median
+​

+Robust scaling is effective when the dataset contains many outliers that could distort the mean and standard deviation.

 The end result may sometimes be referred to as ___tidy data___, however it is important to remember that data cleaning is not always a one-time task.
 The further use of any given dataset